-Amazon doubles war chest to $4.74 billion to take on Flipkart
+Amazon India doubles its war chest to $4.74 billion to take on Flipkart

 Not only does it improve the prospect of further investment commitments from founder and chief executive Jeff Bezos, it also sets the stage for an all-out, high-stakes war against local e-commerce rival Flipkart.

+According to a separate filing on Tuesday, Amazon also infused Rs2,900 crore ($443 million) into its Indian marketplace arm, Amazon Seller Services, making it at least the third such capital infusion this year.

-According to regulatory filings with the Registrar of Companies on Tuesday, Amazon India has already issued paid up capital of Rs17,839 crore ($2.7 billion) towards its marketplace arm Amazon Seller Services—far exceeding its initial commitment of $2 billion in July 2014.
+According to regulatory filings with the Registrar of Companies on Tuesday, Amazon India has already issued paid up capital of Rs17,839 crore ($2.7 billion) towards Amazon Seller Services—far exceeding its initial commitment of $2 billion in July 2014.

 The latest move by Amazon indicates that the American e-commerce giant is more than willing to not just match, but outweigh the war chest commandeered by Flipkart in the battle for what is widely seen as the world’s last major consumer Internet market.